-When fueling your lawn mower, always be sure the engine is shut off, and that it's had ample time to fully cool prior to filling your fuel tank.
+When fueling your lawn mower, always be sure that the engine is shut off and it's had ample time to fully cool prior to filling your fuel tank.
 Pouring fuel into the tank while the engine is hot poses a serious risk.
-Always wait for the engine to cool before fueling.
+Always wait for the engine to cool first.

 To prevent static from sparking and igniting the fuel when refueling, touch the fuel nozzle to the mower before removing the fuel cap.
 This will help to neutralize any static charge.
 And you should never smoke or introduce any open flame near the fuel or fuel tank.